Skip to content

 How it Works

-Additionally, it's important to understand the compatibility with templates in the desktop client.
-To evolve from the limited syntax used in the desktop client templates, the new templates are based on a template library called Jinja.
+It is important to understand the compatibility of the templates handled by Document Templates with templates from the Desktop Client.
+In order not to be restricted by the limited syntax used in the desktop client templates, these templates use Jinja as syntax language.
 This has the following consequences:

-• Templates uploaded to the web client can't be picked in the desktop client.
+• Templates uploaded in the web client can not be used in the desktop client.

-• Desktop client templates can be used for generating a document in the web client when configured to do so.
-This is only recommended after extensive testing to ensure the rendered result fits your expectation.
-You can find a list with unsupported merge codes on the troubleshooting page.
+• Desktop client templates can only be used to generate documents in the web client if enabled in the configuration.
+This is only recommended after extensive testing to ensure the rendered result matches your expected result.
+More information on what is not supported can be found on the troubleshooting page.

-As mentioned earlier the template has to follow the syntax rules of Jinja to be rendered correctly.
-Please checkout their documentation for a complete feature overview.
-This section will go through some common use cases for document templates and show examples for how to solve those with Jinja.
+The templates has to follow the syntax rules of Jinja to be rendered correctly.
+Please read the Jinja documentation for a complete feature overview.
+In this section we will go through some common use cases for Document Templates and show examples of how to solve them with Jinja syntax.
+Jinja variable expressions will also be referred to as merge codes here.

-In order to render the correct values in a template, the merge codes have to be in sync with the database.
-For all the examples below we assume the following database structure:
+In order to render the correct values in templates, the merge codes have to be in sync with the database lime type structure.
+The examples below assume the following database lime type structure:

 document: